 All components of the Michigan Consumer Confidence Index improved in December, with one-year business conditions surging 14% and long-term business conditions growing moderately 6%.
 In addition, the report also showed that the median change in consumers’ income expectations rose to a 15-year high, but more than half of respondents said they expected inflation to exceed these increases in the coming year.

-Joanne Hsu, director of surveys at the University of Michigan Consumer Confidence Index, said in a statement that consumer concerns about high prices under various circumstances eased last month, although these concerns are still much higher than a year and a half ago, pointing to inflation in the year ahead.
+Joanne Hsu, director of surveys at the University of Michigan Consumer Confidence Index, said in a statement that consumer concerns regarding high prices under various circumstances eased last month, although these concerns are still much higher than a year and a half ago, pointing to inflation in the year ahead.
 The drop in expectations is not just a result of the current drop in gasoline prices.

-Joanne Hsu also said that with the continued decline in consumer purchasing power, rapid growth in credit card and auto loan balances, and concerns about continued high borrowing costs, the momentum of personal spending this year may not be sustainable.
+Joanne Hsu also said that with the continued decline in consumer purchasing power, rapid growth in credit card and auto loan balances, and concerns regarding continued high borrowing costs, the momentum of personal spending this year may not be sustainable.